-In 1980, I look a year's leave, stuffed a backpack full of clothes and went off to see the world.
+In 1980, I took a year's leave, stuffed a backpack full of clothes and went off to see the world.
 Got to do it, guys!
 There's so much out there, from things to uplift your spirit to things that make you question the humanity of your fellow man.
 I stepped over rotting dog carcasses in Mexico city, got all weepy in a roomful of Impressionist paintings and met some fascinating people.
 Hope you'll do the same one day.

 1983 was another big year.
 I got married and started work at Marist College Ashgrove, an all-boys school in Brisbane, where I stayed for fifteen years.
 During this time, I became interested in writing for young people, at first using the ideas and experiences gained from my time in Cunnamulla, mixed in with the thinking and wondering I'd done overseas.
 After my early attempts were rejected, the first of my novels, Crossfire , was published in 1992.

 In 1997, my fifth novel for young adults, A Bridge to Wiseman’s Cove won the Australian Children’s Book of the Year Award.
 At the end of that year, I decided to leave teaching and become a full time writer.

 In the mean time, my wife and I have produced three great children, all of them grown up now.
 My older daughter is married and I'm delighted to be a grandfather these days.
 Along with my wonderful wife, Kate, they have encouraged me along every step of the way.
 They still read my manuscripts and give me useful advice.

 Now that I have turned my hobby into my job, I have had to develop some other interests.
-For exercise, I go cycling along the bike paths around Brisbane and in recent years we have done a little riding in France, Vietnam and the USA.
+For exercise, I go cycling along the bike paths around Brisbane and in recent years we have done a little riding in France, England and Vietnam.
 I'm also into great books, great food, movies and travelling, especially in France, which Kate and I enjoy more than any other country.

 Major Literary Awards and Citations